phospho-app/homebrew-phosphobot/README.md

 This is initially meant to be run on a raspberry pi but can be run through brew on a mac.
 Please find instructions below.

-If you wish to access this software on another platform or are facing difficulty, please reach out at contact@phospho.ai
+If you wish to access this software on another platform or are facing difficulty, please reach out on discord (link above) or at contact@phospho.ai

 ## How to install phosphobot with brew